Michael Seifert (programmer): Sitecore

 Seifert started Pentia in 1998 as a systems integration company focused on Microsoft technologies.
 As consultants, Seifert and his team were hired to design and implement websites, among other things, for a number of large Danish international corporations.
 To make their jobs easier, Thrane had devised a set of automated tools and methods for developing and managing websites.
 At the time, making changes to a website required the expertise of a programmer or developer.
 The group recognized a growing demand for their website services and decided to turn Thrane's invention into a marketable product (that would today be classified as a content management system).

 In 2001, Seifert and his Pentia co-founders spun off Sitecore as a separate business entity, which initially sold content management systems in the Danish market but has grown profitably into a recognized global provider of customer experience management software with more than 1,000 employees and competition that includes IBM, Oracle Corporation, Salesforce.com, and Adobe Systems.
 Seifert served as CEO and was initially joined by Ole Sas Thrane and Jakob Christensen.

 In 2016, private equity firm EQT acquired a majority stake in Sitecore valued at $1.14 billion.
 Seifert served as CEO until 2017, when he was replaced by Mark Frost.

-In 2014 Seifert was included in the Kraks Blue Book (Kraks Blå Bog).
+In 2014 Seifert was included in the Krak's Blue Book (Kraks Blå Bog).